-Procedure For Taking MBBS Admission in Bengaluru
+MBBS Admission Procedure in Bangalore

 For the Deemed Universities, a student has to apply through MCC.
-This authority is responsible for counseling of MBBS seats of the private DEEMED Universities all over India.
+This authority is responsible for counseling MBBS seats of the private DEEMED Universities all over India.

 The students who are opting for NRI Seats might have to pay a higher registration amount.

-Fee Structure quotas of different medical colleges in Bangalore
+Fee Structure Quotas of Different Medical Colleges in Bangalore

 The Fee structure in private medical colleges in Karnataka has been broadly differentiated into four categories.

 The most major thing to take care of while opting for such kinds of seats is one’s affordability.
-Since the fee structure for such seats is approximately 35 lakh per annum to 50 lakh per annum.
+Since the fee structure for such seats is approximately 24 lakh per annum to 45 lakh per annum.
 You have to be well prepared and choose the colleges wisely.

 After having a thorough understanding of the basic things that I have mentioned above, I would like to guide you on the counseling process.
-It is a very crucial and most important step.
+It is a very crucial and important step.

-(Counseling for Students who want to opt for Private Medical Deemed Universities in Karnataka would be done by MCC)
+(Counseling for Students who want to opt for Private Medical Deemed Universities in Karnataka would be done by MCC).